Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 4. Software development

 Software developers create, design, implement and support three types of software: systems, programming and applications.
-From programmers to architects, software developers earned between $64,470 to over $168,570 as of May 2021, according to BLS.
+From programmers to architects, software developers earned between $77,020 to over $208,620, with a median salary of $132,270, as of May 2023, according to BLS.

 In addition to their engineering skills, software developers must be good communicators and passionate team players.
 Because development also includes support and optimization, software developers also need to be receptive to critical feedback.